dabsterindia/LABs/RANGER/Ranger_Installation_DabsterInc.md

 ## Pre-requisites:
-.Ranger uses a Database to store its policies & user information.
+  Ranger uses a Database to store its policies & user information.
-.Install a new database OR Use an existing one.
+  Install a new database OR Use an existing one.

 #### Setup MySQL Server